denisgurcu/safe-space/README.md

-# Ambient Sound & Background Selector
+# Safe Space - Mental Health Exercises
 Safe Space is a React application that is build for mental health exercises.
 Currently, only "A Breath of Fresh Air" is available to explore.

+## A Breath of Fresh Air: A Breathing Exercise Allowing Users to Choose A Background Image and Ambient Sound
  This exercise allows users to explore and select calming sounds and ambient backgrounds and a relaxing animation to breath along.
 The selected sound can be set as a looping background audio, and the chosen background can persist across sessions.
 The app offers predefined categories, search functionality, and a favorites feature.

 ## Features